-“Wait Until Your Father Get’s Home!”—Not in my House
+“Wait Until Your Father Gets Home!”
+These words have never been uttered in my house.

 I knew when we married that my spouse had more spontaneity than I do.
 I like to have a good time as much as the next person, but he definitely had more of that je ne sais quoi.
 He’s in the moment; I’m one arm in the moment, with the rest of me in other moments that require many lists.

 I should have foreseen how this difference would play itself out in our marriage and in our family, but it took a few years and the birth of a few kids for the die to cast.
-Finally, I saw it: I’m cereal, he’s pancakes.
+Finally, I saw it: I’m Cereal Mom, he’s Pancake Dad.

 I like to think that on most days, the kids prefer my cereal style.
 But on Saturdays?
 It’s about pancakes—literally.
 Saturday mornings are sacred in our house.
 We all sleep in, and when we finally crawl out of bed, we move in one sweeping motion to the griddle for chocolate chip pancakes.
 Everyone’s happy about it, even the dog.